-I was able to share some “Fall Decorating on a Budget” ideas on Kare 11 this week and demonstrated how I made my 2nd fall centerpiece along with a few other ideas.
+I was able to share some “Fall Budget Decorating Tips” ideas on Kare 11 this week and demonstrated how I made my 2nd fall centerpiece along with a few other ideas.

 Here’s a step-by-step of how I made this centerpiece.